maximz/twitch-plays-sphero/README.md

 "Twitch Plays Pokemon" for the physical world.
 The goal is to successfully guide a ball through a real-life maze.
 Type to control the ball's direction, and participate in Democracy or Anarchy modes.
 A fun twist on a classic game, merging virtual and physical realities.

 Built at HackPrinceton Spring 2014.
 AKA Roll with Friends, or Twitch Plays Maze.

-Special thanks to Walker Davis for the great maze and for figuring out the Sphero with me, and to Shubhro Saha for his client design.
+Special thanks to team-members [Walker Davis](https://github.com/wcdavis) for the great maze and for figuring out the Sphero with me, to [Shubhro Saha](https://github.com/shbhrsaha) for his client design, and to [David Dohan](https://github.com/dmrd) and [Nihar Madhavan](https://github.com/niharm) for their help!

 ### Running the game